ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-same will relieve a prison
-who seems almost ilesd from receiving
-a heavy tail. .
-In an apoplectic lii, no
 lime should be lout in pouring down salt
 &#x27;water, if suflieienl sensibility remains to
 allow of swallowing; if not, the head must